YakShavingAsAService/data.cdc.gov-metadata/README.md

 # data.cdc.gov-metadata

-A script to add supplemntary metadata to data.cdc.gov dataset downloads from January 2025.
+A script to add supplementary metadata to data.cdc.gov dataset downloads from January 2025.

 The downloads are available at https://cdcdotgovarchive.org/CDC_datasets/.